fraco-oxza/final-ia/REPORT.md

 ## Abstract

 This report presents a neural network implementation from scratch using NumPy for classifying wine quality based on physicochemical properties.
-The model achieves approximately **59% test accuracy** on a challenging 7-class classification problem with highly imbalanced classes.
+We implement both categorical (Softmax) and **ordinal regression** approaches, achieving **59.42% test accuracy** with the ordinal model on a challenging 7-class classification problem with highly imbalanced classes.
 We detail the architecture choices, training methodology, regularization techniques, and provide a comprehensive analysis of the results along with justifications for each design decision.

 ## 1. Introduction